Julián Castro nabbed the debate spotlight for a night. Now he has to keep it.

 Now he has to keep it.

-Castro, who was housing secretary under President Barack Obama and the mayor of San Antonio before that, not only broke from the pack a bit but did so by hammering his fellow Texan on stage, former Rep. Beto O’Rourke, who Castro campaigned for when O’Rourke ran for the Senate in 2018.
+Castro, who was housing secretary under President Barack Obama and the mayor of San Antonio before that, not only broke from the pack a bit but did so by hammering his fellow Texan on stage, former Rep. Beto O’Rourke, for whom Castro campaigned when O’Rourke ran for the Senate in 2018.

 Lawrence Romo, who headed the Selective Service under Obama, organized a Democratic debate watch party in Castro’s hometown.
 He said when Castro began hammering on immigration and O’Rourke, there were cheers and applause in the bar and restaurant.